All you need to know about continuous payment authorities

 Mistakes can be made and refunds difficult to recoup

-Cancellation of a CPA can be done over the phone, by email or in a bank branch.
+You can cancel a CPA over the phone, by email or in a bank branch.
 It’s worth noting that cancelling a CPA does not absolve you of any debt.
 If you still owe the company money, you should get in touch with them to settle or it could affect your credit rating.